AlejandroSherman/Rshell/README.md

 * `execute()` : a self designed function that exits the rshell
 * inherits command defined features
+* the rshell will keep running until this command is entered

+### comment.cpp
+A self designed rshell command flag to indicate to ingore the following input

+* `execute()` : a self designed function that ignores anything following the "#"
+* inherits command defined features
+* once a "#" is encountered anything in the following line is treated as empty

 ### and.cpp
 A class that implements the rshell "&&" connector